macneil265/countdown-timer/README.md

 # countdown-timer
-This is a simple countdown-timer written in pure html, css and powered by javascript Languages used are html and css.
+This is a simple countdown-timer
+Languages used are html and css and powered by javascript.

 Feel free to test it out